krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 When you create a distribution, CloudFront assigns a domain name to the distribution, such as d111111abcdef8.cloudfront.net.
 You can use this domain name in the URLs for your content.
 Instead of using this provided domain name, you can use an alternate domain name (also known as a CNAME).

+Amazon CloudFront can route to multiple origins based on the content type

+You can configure a single Amazon CloudFront web distribution to serve different types of requests from multiple origins.
+For example, if you are building a website that serves static content from an Amazon Simple Storage Service (Amazon S3) bucket and dynamic content from a load balancer, you can serve both types of content from a Amazon CloudFront web distribution.

+Use an origin group with primary and secondary origins to configure Amazon CloudFront for high-availability and failover

+You can set up Amazon CloudFront with origin failover for scenarios that require high availability.
+To get started, you create an origin group with two origins: a primary and a secondary.
+If the primary origin is unavailable or returns specific HTTP response status codes that indicate a failure, CloudFront automatically switches to the secondary origin.

+To set up origin failover, you must have a distribution with at least two origins.
+Next, you create an origin group for your distribution that includes two origins, setting one as the primary.
+Finally, you create or update a cache behavior to use the origin group.

+Use field level encryption in Amazon CloudFront to protect sensitive data for specific content

+Field-level encryption allows you to enable your users to securely upload sensitive information to your web servers.
+The sensitive information provided by your users is encrypted at the edge, close to the user, and remains encrypted throughout your entire application stack.
+This encryption ensures that only applications that need the data—and have the credentials to decrypt it—are able to do so.

+To use field-level encryption, when you configure your Amazon CloudFront distribution, specify the set of fields in POST requests that you want to be encrypted, and the public key to use to encrypt them.
+You can encrypt up to 10 data fields in a request.
+(You can’t encrypt all of the data in a request with field-level encryption; you must specify individual fields to encrypt.)

 - Cache copies of content close to your users
 - CloudFront routes request to nearest edge location